JurgenDJ/Esp-Webcontrol/README.md

 With the task explorer pane in visual studio code, the ___clientside___ can be build with the _gulp scripts_
 - **buildClient_inline** : generates all html, js and css files combined into one single index.html and the compressed version in index.html.gz. files are stored in the dist folder.
-- **buildClient_embed** : geneates the index.html.gz.h file that can be referenced from within the ESP code.
+- **buildClient_embeded** : geneates the index.html.gz.h file that can be referenced from within the ESP code.

-Various runmodes on the client side
+Various runmodes on the client side:
 a. final
 b. inlined html
 c. base html